Mathematics (Ma) Courses (2022-23)

 Ma 1 abc.
 Calculus of One and Several Variables and Linear Algebra.
 9 units (4-0-5): first, second, third terms.
+Prerequisites: high-school algebra, trigonometry, and calculus.
+Special section of Ma 1 a, 12 units (5-0-7).
 Review of calculus.
 Complex numbers, Taylor polynomials, infinite series.
 Comprehensive presentation of linear algebra.
 Derivatives of vector functions, multiple integrals, line and path integrals, theorems of Green and Stokes.
 Ma 1 b, c is divided into two tracks: analytic and practical.
 Students will be given information helping them to choose a track at the end of the fall term.
 There will be a special section or sections of Ma 1 a for those students who, because of their background, require more calculus than is provided in the regular Ma 1 a sequence.
 These students will not learn series in Ma 1 a and will be required to take Ma 1 d.
-Instructors: Amir Khosravi, Ramakrishnan, Kechris, Rains, Flach, Katz.
+Instructors: Katz, Mantovan, Graber, Flach, Yu.

 Ma 1 d.
 Series.
-4 units (2-0-2): second term only.
+4 units (2-0-2): second term.
+Prerequisites: special section of Ma 1 a.
 This is a course intended for those students in the special calculus-intensive sections of Ma 1 a who did not have complex numbers, Taylor polynomials, and infinite series during Ma 1 a.
 It may not be taken by students who have passed the regular Ma 1 a.
-Instructor: Mantovan.

 Ma 2/102.
 Differential Equations.
 9 units (4-0-5): first term.
+Prerequisites: Ma 1 abc.
 The course is aimed at providing an introduction to the theory of ordinary differential equations, with a particular emphasis on equations with well known applications ranging from physics to population dynamics.
 The material covered includes some existence and uniqueness results, first order linear equations and systems, exact equations, linear equations with constant coefficients, series solutions, regular singular equations, Laplace transform, and methods for the study of nonlinear equations (equilibria, stability, predator-prey equations, periodic solutions and limiting cycles).
-Instructor: Isett.
+Instructors: Makarov, Hutchcroft.

 Ma/CS 6/106 abc.
 Introduction to Discrete Mathematics.
 9 units (3-0-6): first, second, third terms.
+Prerequisites: for Ma/CS 6 c, Ma/CS 6 a or Ma 5 a or instructor's permission.
 First term: a survey emphasizing graph theory, algorithms, and applications of algebraic structures.
 Graphs: paths, trees, circuits, breadth-first and depth-first searches, colorings, matchings.
 Enumeration techniques; formal power series; combinatorial interpretations.
 Topics from coding and cryptography, including Hamming codes and RSA.
 Second term: directed graphs; networks; combinatorial optimization; linear programming.
 Permutation groups; counting nonisomorphic structures.
 Topics from extremal graph and set theory, and partially ordered sets.
 Third term: elements of computability theory and computational complexity.
 Discussion of the P=NP problem, syntax and semantics of propositional and first-order logic.
-Introduction to the Godel completeness and incompleteness theorems.
-Instructors: Katz, Durcik, Kechris.
+Introduction to the Gödel completeness and incompleteness theorems.
+Instructors: Schülke, Conlon, Kechris.

 Ma 8.
 Problem Solving in Calculus.
 3 units (3-0-0): first term.
+Prerequisites: simultaneous registration in Ma 1 a.
 A three-hour per week hands-on class for those students in Ma 1 needing extra practice in problem solving in calculus.
-Instructor: Mantovan.

 Ma 11.
 Mathematical Writing.
-3 units (0-0-3); third term: Freshmen must have instructor’s permission to enroll.
+3 units (0-0-3): third term.
+Prerequisites: First-year students must have instructor’s permission to enroll.
 Students will work with the instructor and a mentor to write and revise a self-contained paper dealing with a topic in mathematics.
 In the first week, an introduction to some matters of style and format will be given in a classroom setting.
 Some help with typesetting in TeX may be available.
 Students are encouraged to take advantage of the Hixon Writing Center’s facilities.
 The mentor and the topic are to be selected in consultation with the instructor.
 It is expected that in most cases the paper will be in the style of a textbook or journal article, at the level of the student’s peers (mathematics students at Caltech).
 Fulfills the Institute scientific writing requirement.
 Not offered on a pass/fail basis.
-Instructor: Ni.
+Instructor: Conlon.

 FS/Ma 12.
-Freshman Seminar: The Mathematics of Enzyme Kinetics.
+First-Year Seminar: The Mathematics of Enzyme Kinetics.
 6 units (2-0-4): third term.
+Prerequisites: Ma 1 ab.
 Enzymes are at the heart of biochemistry.
 We will begin with a down to earth discussion of how, as catalysts, they are used to convert substrate to product.
 Then we will model their activity by using explicit equations.
 Under ideal conditions, their dynamics are described by a system of first order differential equations.
 The difficulty will be seen to stem from them being non-linear.
 However, under a steady state hypothesis, they reduce to a simpler equation, whose solution can describe the late time behavior.
 The students will apply it to some specially chosen, real examples.
-Not offered 2018-19.
+Not offered 2022-23.

 Ma 13.
 Problem Solving in Vector Calculus.
 2 units (2-0-0): second term.
-A two-hour per week, hands-on class for those students enrolled in Ph 1b needing extra practice with problem solving in vector calculus.
-Instructor: Mantovan.
+Prerequisites: Concurrent registration in Ph 1 b.
+A two-hour per week, hands-on class for those students enrolled in Ph 1 b needing extra practice with problem solving in vector calculus.

 Ma 20.
 Frontiers in Mathematics.
 1 unit (1-0-0): first term.
-Weekly seminar by a member of the math department or a visitor, to discuss his or her research at an introductory level.
+Prerequisites: Open for credit to first-year students and sophomores.
+Weekly seminar by a member of the math department or a visitor, to discuss their research at an introductory level.
 The course aims to introduce students to research areas in mathematics and help them gain an understanding of the scope of the field.
 Graded pass/fail.
-Instructor: Graber.
+Instructor: Mantovan.

 Ma 92 abc.
 Senior Thesis.
 9 units (0-0-9): first, second, third terms.
+Prerequisites: To register, the student must obtain permission of the mathematics undergraduate representative.
 Open only to senior mathematics majors who are qualified to pursue independent reading and research.
 This research must be supervised by a faculty member.
 The research must begin in the first term of the senior year and will normally follow up on an earlier SURF or independent reading project.
 Two short presentations to a thesis committee are required: the first at the end of the first term and the second at the midterm week of the third term.
 A draft of the written thesis must be completed and distributed to the committee one week before the second presentation.
 Graded pass/fail in the first and second terms; a letter grade will be given in the third term.

 Ma 98.
 Independent Reading.
 3-6 units by arrangement: .
 Occasionally a reading course will be offered after student consultation with a potential supervisor.
 Topics, hours, and units by arrangement.
 Graded pass/fail.